-3. Retreats, vacations, and Confessions are also opportunities to help us renew our good resolutions to follow the Lord more faithfully in daily life: to turn away from sin and selfishness and to open our heart and mind more deeply to His will and presence in our soul.
-For this to happen however, we must always strive to include God in the midst of our time away from the burdens of daily life.
+3. Retreats and vacations are also opportunities to help us renew our good resolutions to follow the Lord more faithfully in daily life: to turn away from sin and selfishness, and to open our heart and mind more deeply to His will and presence in our soul.
+For this to happen however, we must always strive to include God amid our time away from the burdens of daily life.
 A vacation should never be a vacation from God and His will.
 We must plan it out to make sure if we are away on a week-end to attend Mass at the nearest Catholic Church.
-This is why I always put a reminder in my bulletin column in the summer about www.masstimes.org: which can locate the nearest Catholic Church for you and your family members when on vacation.
-Each Sunday also can be, if we make it that in the Lord, a mini-retreat, a day to spend in prayer and relaxation, so that we can be recreated in the Lord for the other 6 days of the week.
+This is why I always put a reminder in my bulletin column in the summer about www.masstimes.org which can locate the nearest Catholic Church for you and your family members when on vacation.
+Each Sunday also can be, if we make it that in the Lord, a mini-retreat, a day to spend in prayer and relaxation, so that we can be re-created in the Lord for the other 6 days of the week.
 Don't squander the gift of Sunday, which so many in our culture tragically do - just seeing it as another day of the week.
-Also each of us, whether we fully realize it or not, needs a day a month or a few hours a week to just spend in quiet with the Lord.
-Fr.
-Silvan said that to me when I told him that I was becoming a pastor in 08: to remind people of this truth.
+Or fall into the overemphasis on sports in our culture - watching and playing too much - it can become a false god - will have a chance to implement that with football starting up.
+Also, each of us, whether we fully realize it or not, needs a day a month or a few hours a week to just spend in quiet with the Lord by ourself.
 This is something husbands and wives should be sensitive to, especially if you still have children at home who can be quite demanding on your time and energy many levels, as you well know.
-Work it out so that each of you can have some time regularly to relax, to pray, to go to Confession, or to go on a spiritual retreat periodically.
+Work it out, so that each of you can have some time regularly to relax, go for a walk, to pray, to go to Confession, or to go on a spiritual retreat periodically.
 In order to grow in holiness all of us need special times to be with God, to allow Him to renew us and show us how to be more like Jesus in all that we say, and think, and do.
-As Jesus says elsewhere in the Gospel, "Come to me, all of you who are weary and find life burdensome; I will refresh you, for my yoke is easy and my burden light."
+As Jesus says elsewhere in the Gospel, "Come to me, all of you who are weary and find life burdensome; And I will refresh you, for my yoke is easy and my burden light."
 May we all find that inner peace that all of us are searching for, and may we discover it in deeper union with the Lord, for as St. Augustine famously said in his Confessions, "Our hearts were made by You O' Lord, and our hearts are restless until they rest in You."
 God bless you.